Not ‘ just a groom’s speech ’

-Every speech you can think of is all the better for humour and inventiveness and the groom’s speech is no different.
-If you go by the examples you’ll find online, you’ll no doubt end up with a procession of thank you’s and a manufactured tear jerky end to it all, but it can be much better than that…so much better.
+Every speech you can think of, is all the better for sparkling humour and creativity, and the groom’s speech is no different.
+Go by the examples you’ll find online and you’ll end up with a dull procession of thank yous and a manufactured tear jerky end to it all………but it can be much better than that…so much better.

 This is your one chance to say something meaningful about people who really matter in your life, so there needs to be some balance.
-A speech which exclusively talks about how great your new wife is will grate and wear pretty thin, pretty quickly.
-On this page I’ve laid out some tips and hints for you to think about when writing your own groom’s speech, but you need to be thinking of originality and most importantly humour!
+A speech which exclusively talks about how fabulous your new wife is will wear pretty thin, pretty quickly.
+So I’ve laid out some hints and tips for you to think about, when writing your own groom’s speech, but remember the key is originality and most importantly humour

-Nothing will slow your speech down more effectively than handing out countless gifts to the best man, ushers and bridesmaids.
-It’s excruciatingly dull to watch and makes your speech become an epic journey of words and massive pauses.
-Remember: as soon as you stop talking, you’ve lost their attention.
+Countless gifts to the the best man, ushers and bridesmaids are wonderfully generous but excruciatingly dull to watch and makes your speech become an epic journey of words and massive pauses – as soon as you stop talking, you’ve lost their attention.

-A good example of a Groom’s Speech is just that: an example.
-A template or example needs to be thought of as as framework rather than a concrete finished article.
-Work out what the template is giving you and then spend time adapting it for your guests, family and bride.
+A good example of a Groom’s Speech is just that, an example.
+A template or example needs to be thought of as as framework rather than a finished article.
+Work out what the template is giving you and then spend time adapting it for your guests and bride.

 Depending on family circumstances, the parents on both sides should get a good mention in the speech.
-Don’t fall into the usual trap of mentioning your own mum and dad in a few words and then going large on your new in laws.
+Don’t fall into the common trap of briefly mentioning your own mum and dad then going large on your new in laws.

-You shouldn’t be up there for any more than 10 minutes and this should include all the stoppages for laughter, applause and heckles.
+10 minutes is plenty and this should include all the stoppages for laughter, applause and heckles.
 If you’re reading this in a slow and thoughtful way you should be looking at around 1000 to 1300 words, so if your template or examples are taking you way above that you need to keep it in check.

-A great quality template, and by that I mean one you pay for, is easily the best guide and platform to launch your very own creative genius.
-If you opt for a free one, then you’ll simply be knocking out the same old lines everyone’s heard before.
+A great quality template, and by that, I mean the type you pay for, it’s easily the best guide and platform to launch your very own creative genius.
+If you opt for a free resource, you’ll simply be knocking out the same old lines everyone’s heard before.